cyber-dojo/exercises-start-points/start-points/12_Days_of_Xmas/readme.txt

 Five golden rings
 Four calling birds
 Three french hens
-Two turtle doves
+Two turtle doves, and
-And a partridge in a pear tree.
+A partridge in a pear tree.

 On the seventh day of Christmas,
 My true love gave to me: